kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

   of a ClusterClass to another, consider including a version suffix in the ClusterClass name.
   For more information about changing a ClusterClass please see: [Changing a ClusterClass].
 * Prefix the templates used in a ClusterClass with the name of the ClusterClass.
-* Don't use templates with the same name in multiple ClusterClasses.
+* Don't reuse the same template in multiple ClusterClasses.
 This is automatically taken care of by prefixing the templates with the name of the ClusterClass.

 <aside class="note">

 <h1>Tip: clusterctl alpha topology plan</h1>

-`clusterctl alpha topology plan` can be used to render objects of a managed topology without having to create or update a Cluster or a ClusterClass in Kubernetes.
+The `clusterctl alpha topology plan` command can be used to test ClusterClasses; the output will show you how the resulting Cluster will look like, but without actually creating it.
 For more details please see: [clusterctl alpha topology plan].

 </aside>